Lupo-CalPoly/cpe315-thumbsim/README.md

   * lsl (immediate)
   * neg.

-Particularly are the byte memory operations.
+The byte memory operations are particularly tricky.
 The C++ implementation of the simulator only reads and writes memory on a word granularity (4 bytes at a time), so make sure you work within that constraint.

 ### Your tasks are as follows:
-Complete the simulator so it successfully runs the Shang benchmark (details below).
+Complete the simulator so it successfully runs the fib and Shang benchmarks (details below).
 The simulator, as provided, implements only a handful of instructions.
 You need to add support for other instructions.